fluthjs/fluth-doc/docs/en/guide/heigh.md

-# Advanced Features
+# Advanced Usage

 ## Unified Unsubscription

-Taking the `vue` framework as an example, if the stream is imported into a `vue` component from elsewhere and you want the subscription to be automatically canceled after the component is destroyed, you can use the `thenPlugin` of [plugin](/en/api/stream#plugin) for unified handling:
+Taking the `vue` framework as an example, if a stream is imported from elsewhere into a `vue` component and you want subscriptions to automatically cancel when the component is destroyed, you can use the `thenPlugin` of [plugin](/en/api/stream#plugin) for unified handling:

 ```javascript
 import { getCurrentScope, onScopeDispose } from "vue";